 If you have had a simple shoulder arthroscopic procedure or a broken bone fixed around your shoulder you will be provided with a simple poly-sling.
 This is easy to take on and off.
 Please watch the following video on how to fit it and perform simple exercises.

-If you have had a rotator cuff tendon repair or stabilisation (labral repair) you will be in a special sling with a wedge.
+If you have had a rotator cuff tendon repair or stabilisation (labral repair) you will be in a special sling with a wedge (an "Ultra-sling").
 This can be more tricky to take on and off.
 Please watch the following video from the manufacturers on how to fit it.

 It is normally easier to wear button up shirts and clothing to start with.
 When dressing put your operated arm in first before re-applying the sling.
 When undressing remove the operated arm from the sleeve last ("in first, out last").

 This can be difficult for the first few weeks after surgery.
-You may have to leave your arm in the sling at night time.
+You may have to leave your arm in the sling at night time but may loosen the straps to achieve a comfortable position.
 Sleeping in a reclining chair can often help in the first few days after surgery until you feel comfortable lying flat.
 When lying down a pillow placed under the operated arm can help to prop it up and make it more comfortable.
 A few weeks after surgery you may feel comfortable to lie on the unaffected shoulder.
 Pillows placed in front of you to support the operated arm may help.
 It is normal to have difficulty sleeping on the operated shoulder for several months.
 This can persist for 6-12 months.

 Your return to driving will depend on the surgical procedure that has been performed.
 In general